hashicorp/terraform-website/content/source/docs/enterprise/private/admin/resources.html.md

 ## Managing Users

-After selecting a user fron the list, the user's detail page shows including their information and any organizations they belong to.
-This page offers four actions:
+Selecting a user from the list shows their detail page, which includes their status and any organizations they belong to.
+The detail page offers four actions:

 ### Promoting a User to Administrator